The Smoke and Carbon Monoxide Alarm (England) Regulations mean landlords have a duty to ensure rented properties have:

 - alarms checked at the start of every new tenancy

-The government has produced a question and answers booklet for landlords and tenants, which is available here.
+The government has produced a question and answers booklet for landlords and tenants.

 Houses in Multiple Occupation (HMOs), properties owned by registered social landlords, and hostels are excluded as they are already covered by other legislation.